kampkelly/llm-benchmark/Readme.md

 ## Github Actions
 Whenever you push changes to the main branch of this repository, the GitHub Actions workflow will automatically trigger build and deployment.
+Ensure env variables are properly setup in repository secrets.
 You can monitor the progress in the "Actions" tab of this GitHub repository.

 ## Configuration